Schiiss/blog/_posts/2026-08-17-the-meta-harness-one-layer-to-rule-every-ai-coding-agent.md

 Running this daily costs around $1.80/month.
 This includes tokens and compute on the Databricks side.

 I also do something similar for the STEO from the EIA that runs once a month to summarize the latest release.

-I wrote a blog on how you can parse the STEO in Databricks [here](https://schiiss.github.io/blog/energy/making-the-eia-short-term-energy-outlook-searchable-with-databricks-document-intelligence/).
+> **Note:** I wrote a blog on how you can parse the STEO in Databricks [here](https://schiiss.github.io/blog/energy/making-the-eia-short-term-energy-outlook-searchable-with-databricks-document-intelligence/).

 ---